cockroachdb/docs/v2.1/managed-connect-to-your-cluster.md

     Any client connecting to the cluster will need access to the `ca.crt` file.

-2. Make sure you have a user and password to use in your connection string.
+2. Make sure you have a SQL user and password to use in your connection string.

     For details on creating additional users, see [User Management](managed-user-management.html).